-Here at Future City, we think paint is pretty special.
+Here at Future City,

 So, when we thought about what we would like to share for a holiday-related post this month, we knew we wanted to give our readers an opportunity to experience paint the way we do as a totally transformative tool.

 Enter hand-painted glass ornaments.

 There are a few different ways to paint glass ornaments.
 One method is with a paintbrush on the exterior of the bulb.
 This process can take longer without a way to prop and spin the ornament during application and, depending on the brush, streaks may appear in the final product.
 As well, the paint must fully dry for 48-72 hours before adding any additional designs.

 For these reasons, we chose to forgo our brushes and use a satin acrylic paint on the inside of our glass bulbs.
 This method gives us a smoother, more polished, brush-stroke-free base coat on the ornaments and will also allow us to decorate the outside of the bulbs while the inside dries.